Xiaohai

-Zeng Zhuojun, better known as Xiaohai or Xiao Hai depending on Pinyin conversion, or 小孩曾卓君 (曾卓君 (Zēng Zhuójūn, Zang1 Coek3 Gwan1)); born April 26, 1989) is an esports player and DouYu gaming streamer from China competing in the fighting game genre.
+Zeng Zhuojun (曾卓君 (Zēng Zhuójūn, Zang1 Coek3 Gwan1); born 26 April 1989), better known as Xiaohai, is a Chinese professional fighting game player and streamer.
 He is widely considered one of the greatest fighting game players of all time, winning total prize money worth around 500,000.00-600,000.00 USD in 2024, with half of the wins coming from only one tournament win in Street Fighter 6, which set an esports record.
-He has since defended this 2024 Street Fighter 6 win and won 250,000.00 USD again the next year, further increasing his earnings.
-This includes being deemed by acclamation, as the greatest or most successful player in The King of Fighters (KOF) in history.
-He is one of the few players who have won the Evolution Championship Series five times in the main tourney, and once at the side event in Evo Japan 2025 for the Tier-1 official SNK-sponsored Fatal Fury: City of the Wolves.
+He has since defended this 2024 Street Fighter 6 win and won US$250,000.00 again the next year, further increasing his earnings.
+He is acclaimed as the greatest and most successful player in the history of The King of Fighters (KOF), having dominated the franchise's competition across many different eras and titles.
+He is one of the few players who have won the Evolution Championship Series six times in the main tourney, and once at the side event in Evo Japan 2025 for the Tier-1 official SNK-sponsored Fatal Fury: City of the Wolves.
 He also won in his debut worldwide tournament at the 2007 Super Battle Opera for The King of Fighters '98 at the age of 18.

 Early life

-Zeng was born on April 26, 1989 in the province of Guangdong, China and grew up in the city of Guangzhou.
+Zeng was born on 26 April 1989, in the province of Guangdong, China and grew up in the city of Guangzhou.
 He took an interest in fighting games at the early age of 6 after a visit to the Guangzhou arcades with his father, and started to seriously compete after that.
 He won his first tournament in Hangzhou at the age of 10 playing The King of Fighters, then won another tournament in Guangzhou at the age of 12.
 By age 18, he joined the Super Battle Opera tournament in Japan, which was his first major international tournament, and won in his debut for The King of Fighters '98.